The Land of the Golden Age

-Turkmenistan is a landlocked country in Central Asia, bordered by Kazakhstan, Uzbekistan, Afghanistan, Iran, and the Caspian Sea.
-Known for its gas reserves, white-marble capital, and neutral foreign policy, Turkmenistan remains one of the most isolated yet resource-rich countries in the region.
-Its ancient Silk Road history and modern architectural grandeur make it unique.
+Turkmenistan, officially the Republic of Turkmenistan, is a country in Central Asia bordered by Kazakhstan, Uzbekistan, Afghanistan, Iran, and the Caspian Sea.
+Known for its vast deserts, rich gas reserves, and distinctive national identity, Turkmenistan represents both ancient Silk Road heritage and a unique modern political system centered around neutrality and self-reliance.

 -